 The coordination problem behind AI adoption

 The usual response is policy intervention.
-But traditional tools such as subsidies or regulation often fail because they do not address the underlying coordination problem.
+But traditional tools such as subsidies or regulation can often fail because they do not address the underlying coordination problem.

 What is required instead are institutional mechanisms that align incentives between governments and firms under uncertainty.